 2. First Response Time

-33% of customers in the US feel positive about a brand that gives a quick first response, even if it’s ineffective.
+33% of customers in the US feel positive about a brand that gives quick first responses, even if it is ineffective.
 The first response time of your service staff is a crucial customer service metric.

 Companies that really care about their customers have quick first response times, and bind their services staff to approach clients as soon as possible.
 First response has the same effect with your customers as first aid.
 It gives immediate relief and buys you additional time to understand and resolve the customer’s issue.